 Fort Myer in Arlington in Arlington County, Virginia — The American South (Mid-Atlantic)

 Topics and series.
-This memorial is listed in these topic lists: Cemeteries & Burial Sites • War, Vietnam.
+This historical marker is listed in these topic lists: Air & Space • Cemeteries & Burial Sites • Military • War, World II.
 In addition, it is included in the National Cemeteries series list.

 Location.
-38° 52.762′ N, 77° 4.186′ W. Marker is in Arlington, Virginia, in Arlington County.
+38° 52.621′ N, 77° 4.52′ W. Marker is in Arlington, Virginia, in Arlington County.
 It is in Fort Myer.
-Marker is in Section 2 of the National Cemetery off Grant Drive.
+Marker is in Section 24 of the National Cemetery off Farragut Drive, just east of Sigsbee Drive.
 Touch for map.
 Marker is in this post office area: Fort Myer VA 22211, United States of America.
 Touch for directions.

 Credits.
 This page was last revised on February 1, 2023.
-It was originally submitted on October 1, 2008, by Richard E. Miller of Oxon Hill, Maryland.
-This page has been viewed 1,282 times since then and 17 times this year.
-Photos: 1. submitted on October 1, 2008, by Richard E. Miller of Oxon Hill, Maryland.
-2. submitted on January 5, 2013, by Mike Stroud of Bluffton, South Carolina. • Kevin W. was the editor who published this page.
+It was originally submitted on September 27, 2008, by Richard E. Miller of Oxon Hill, Maryland.
+This page has been viewed 834 times since then and 17 times this year.
+Photos: 1, 2. submitted on September 27, 2008, by Richard E. Miller of Oxon Hill, Maryland. • Kevin W. was the editor who published this page.